The Importance of Stories

 The more children read, the bigger their vocabulary becomes and the more confident they become in their own written and verbal communication.
 Many of our EAL students find the exploration of literature the most rewarding challenge here at Rugby School Thailand.

 Students learn and socialise through stories.
-485_img1_Importance-of-stories The Importance of Stories

-Students learn and socialise through stories
+Students learn and socialise through stories.

 Stories help build social skills